-- 1. Local Anesthesia Permit for dental therapists and dental hygienists - a.
-To administer local anesthetic or local anesthetic reversal agents under the indirect supervision of a dentist, a dental therapist and a dental hygienist shall obtain a Local Anesthesia Permit. - b.
+- Local Anesthesia Permit for dental hygienists - - To administer local anesthetic or local anesthetic reversal agents under the indirect supervision of a dentist, a dental hygienist shall obtain a Local Anesthesia Permit. - b.
 A Local Anesthesia Permit will be issued once and will remain valid as long as the licensee maintains an active license to practice, except as otherwise provided in section 12-220-411, C.R.S., or this Rule 1.14. - c.
 In order to initially apply for, renew, or reinstate a Local Anesthesia Permit pursuant to this Rule 1.14, an applicant must pay a fee established by the Director of the Division of Professions and Occupations pursuant to section 12-20-105, C.R.S.